msoanes/SilentIsland/README.md

 ### Phase 5: Searching for Songs and Users (~2 days)
 I'll need to add `search` routes to both the Users and Songs controllers.
-On the Backbone side, there will be a `SearchResults` composite view, containing
+On the Backbone side, there will be a `SearchResults` composite view, containing a `SongsIndexView` and a `UsersIndexView`.

 [Details][phase-five]